The Lack of Social Skills in Children

 Particularly intimidating is the lack of progression with a child’s social engagement and interaction with family, teachers, and peers.
 One-on-one involvement is menial, group engagement is intimidating, social cues are missed, understanding others is a herculean feat and emotions are improperly regulated.
 All in all, they lack the proper social skills in children – the ability to read, understand, reach out to and interact successfully with others.

-When beginning at Seven Stars, your child will be placed in a residential environment with a highly trained and qualified team that’s dedicated to improving social skills in children through positive psychology – we focus on what your child is good at and then build, piece by piece, block by block, until success is ensured.
+When beginning at Seven Stars, your child will be placed in a residential environment with a highly trained and qualified team that’s dedicated to improving social skills in children through positive psychology – we focus on what your child is good at and then build, piece by piece, block by block, until they find success.
 These therapeutic relationships form the foundation for success.

-Because all of our students learn and react differently in social situations, Seven Stars also utilizes adventure therapy.
+Because all of our students learn and react differently in social situations, Seven Stars also utilizes outdoor recreation.